Old Catholic Church: Post-Reformation Netherlands

 The sixth apostolic vicar of the Dutch/Holland Mission, Petrus Codde, was appointed in 1688.
 In 1691, the Jesuits accused him of favouring the Jansenist heresy.
 Pope Innocent XII appointed a commission of cardinals to investigate the accusations against Codde.
 The commission concluded that the accusations were groundless.
 In 1702, Pope Clement XI deposed Codde, to which Codde obeyed.

-While the religious clergy remained loyal to the Holy See, three-quarters of the secular clergy at first followed Codde, but by 1706 over two-thirds of these returned to Roman Catholic allegiance.
+While the religious clergy remained loyal to the Holy See, three-quarters of the secular clergy at first followed Codde, but by 1706 over two-thirds of these returned to Catholic allegiance.
 Of the laity, the overwhelming majority sided with the Holy See.
 Thus, most Dutch Catholics remained in full communion with the pope and with the apostolic vicars appointed by him.

 After Codde's resignation, the Diocese of Utrecht elected Cornelius Steenoven as bishop.
 The See of Utrecht declared the right to elect its own archbishop in 1724, after being accused of Jansenism.
 Following consultation with both canon lawyers and theologians in France and Germany, Dominique Marie Varlet, a Catholic bishop of the French Oratorian Society of Foreign Missions, consecrated Steenoven as a bishop without a papal mandate.
 What had been de jure autonomous became de facto an independent Catholic church.
 Although the pope was notified of all proceedings, the Holy See still regarded the diocese as vacant due to papal permission not being sought.
 The pope, therefore, continued to appoint apostolic vicars for the Netherlands.
-Steenoven and the other bishops were excommunicated by the Roman Catholic Church, and thus began the Old Catholic Church in the Netherlands.
+Steenoven and the other bishops were excommunicated by the Catholic Church, and thus began the Old Catholic Church in the Netherlands.
 Subsequent bishops were then appointed and ordained to the sees of Deventer, Haarlem and Groningen under the See of Utrecht in later years.

 Due to prevailing anti-papal feeling among the powerful Dutch Calvinists, the Church of Utrecht was tolerated and even praised by the government of the Dutch Republic.

-In 1853 Pope Pius IX received guarantees of religious freedom from King William II of the Netherlands and re-established the Roman Catholic hierarchy in the Netherlands.
-The Holy See considers the Roman Catholic Archdiocese of Utrecht as the continuation of the episcopal see founded in the 7th century and raised to metropolitan status on 12 May 1559, thus not recognizing any legitimacy of Old Catholics.
+In 1853 Pope Pius IX received guarantees of religious freedom from King William II of the Netherlands and re-established the Catholic hierarchy in the Netherlands.
+The Holy See considers the Archdiocese of Utrecht as the continuation of the episcopal see founded in the 7th century and raised to metropolitan status on 12 May 1559, thus not recognizing any legitimacy of Old Catholics.